 In the wake of the coronavirus spread in China, the Korean government has taken multiple measures to ensure its citizens and those foreigners inside the country remain safe.
-As today, Wednesday April 8th, the number of patients infected with coronavirus in Korea is 10,384; already 6,776 released.
+As today, Thursday May 28th, the number of coronavirus COVID-19 cases in Korea is 11,344; already 10,340 patients released.
+Today, 79 new cases were reported.

 The epicenter of the infection spread in Korea is in Deagu, a city about two hours from Seoul.
 About 90% of the cases registered in Korea have a connection with a religious group called Shincheonji, after one of the members attended a service with more than 1,000 participants.
 Authorities have raised the national alert to its maximum and the government is dedicating a vast number of resources to contain the spread in Daegu.